hazard-ready/missoula-ready/README.md

 A disaster preparedness website

 ###### Intro Text
 A natural disaster could strike your area at any time.
-Find out about where you live, work, or play in Western Montana.
+Find out about where you live, work, or play in Montana.

 ###### Who Made This
 Have questions?
 View the <a href="/about" target="_blank">About</a> page or <a href="mailto:software@hazardready.org">email the Hazard Ready creators</a> for more information.